Academic Support Services

 Access to the Library’s online catalog, other databases and links to library services are available at: www.snow.edu/library

-As a service to students and faculty, items used to supplement instruction may be placed “on reserve.”
-Physical items such as books and videos are kept at the circulation desk and typically loaned out for in-house use for 2 hours.
+As a service to students and faculty, textbooks and items used to supplement instruction may be purchased and placed “on reserve.”
+Physical items such as books and videos are kept at the circulation desk and typically loaned out for in-house use for two hours.
 Fair use copyright guidelines are followed for items placed on reserve.

 Librarians are available both in person and online to provide help with library research for academic assignments.
 They are ready to show students how and where to find the information needed for their coursework.
 They can also help students learn how to create citations and avoid plagiarism.
 They are available to help students succeed at Snow College and beyond!
 To schedule an individual appointment with a librarian, use one of the following contact points: